Faith Micheal: Nigeria defender signs Pitea contract extension | Goal.com

 "We were not moved by the situation but told ourselves that we must stay up against all odds because many rival teams even wanted us out due to the distance and how cold the city is.

-"The board played their part be organising fun activities like car races and some other fun games.
+"The club's board played their part by organising fun activities like car races and some other fun games.
 Others from the community twice organised lunch or dinner for us as players.

 "All these were done just for us to be happy, united as a team and deliver the results on the pitch.